As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 A smart home setup can start small and still be very useful.
 By using a smart hub, smart plugs, and smart bulbs, anyone can control lights and devices using a phone or voice.

-Setting Up Your Smart Hub
+Step 1: Set Up Your Smart Hub (The Control Center)

 The smart hub is the main controller.
 Many budget hubs like Amazon Echo Dot or Google Nest Mini work with lots of devices.